Full title: Using individual and neighbourhood profiles and trends to understand frailty with nationally representative population data

 Area-level density maps of frailty, combined with estimated frailty trajectories, will contribute to improving our local government and health commissioners’ efforts to implement the NHS long-term plan.

 This mapping will identify adults showing stability, or changes in their frailty index and health outcomes, and include frailty-related individual and community-level health services.

-- Executive summary – Part 1: Frailty among older adults and its distribution in England (February 2020) (PDF)
+- Using individual and neighbourhood profiles and trends to understand frailty with nationally representative population data, Part 1: Frailty among older adults and its distribution in England (February 2020) – Executive Summary, Full Report (PDF)